Real-time continuous glucose monitoring (CGM) looks deeper than simple calorie models to help us understand weight loss.

 When more glucose is in the bloodstream than the body needs to meet energy demands, increased insulin levels signal to the liver and muscles to store glucose in chains of glycogen.
 Once the liver and muscles are filled to the brim with glycogen, the excess glucose is turned into fat (triglycerides) and sent out in the blood to be stored in the fat cells around the body.
 You can think of the liver and muscle as short-term, limited storage space for energy in the form of glycogen and fat cells as long-term, essentially unlimited storage space for energy in the form of triglycerides.

-When we’re not eating– between meals, sleeping, or fasting–the lack of dietary glucose causes insulin levels to fall.
+When we're not eating---between meals, sleeping, or fasting---the lack of dietary glucose causes insulin levels to fall.
 This signals our body to burn stored energy, starting with glycogen.
 Once glycogen stores run out, we start burning fat (see Figure 2).
 The goal of weight loss is to burn excess stored fat by mobilizing it and bringing it to parts of the body that can use it for fuel.
-It’s important to note that insulin’s anabolic (storage) signal prevents the body from tapping into fat for energy as long as insulin levels are high.
+It's important to note that insulin's anabolic (storage) signal prevents the body from tapping into fat for energy as long as insulin levels are high.

 Figure 2: Eating food that raises glucose leads to an increase in insulin, which tells the body to store sugar in the liver and produce fat from any excess.
 While fasting, our insulin levels decrease and this facilitates burning fat and stored glucose.
 Figure credit: Jason Fung, MD.

-This part of the story is simple: we need to lower our insulin levels to burn stored fat.
+This part of the story is simple: We need to lower our insulin levels to burn stored fat.
 But what if our insulin levels never really fall enough to signal that we should be burning through our stored fat?
-This scenario is similar to the car with the clogged air filter – we can push the accelerator all we want.
-Still, unless the oxygen (insulin) level is optimal, the engine (cells) can’t burn fuel (fat) efficiently.
+This scenario is similar to the car with the clogged air filter---we can push the accelerator all we want.
+Still, unless the oxygen (insulin) level is optimal, the engine (cells) can't burn fuel (fat) efficiently.
 In the body, high insulin impairs triglyceride breakdown in fat cells and inhibits fatty acids from entering into fatty acid oxidation in the mitochondria.

 How Levels offers a new approach to weight management